WATER TANK & TOILETS FOR TARU GIRLS’ SECONDARY SCHOOL

 At the beginning, the school had an enrolment of 52 girls in Form 1 of 2015.
 They sat their K.C.S.E examination in 2018, as the pioneer class.
 Currently, it boasts of a student population of 340; that is (Form 4=37, Form 3=57, Form 2S=65, Form 2N 65, Form 2N=71, and Form 1S=67), due to the enrollment of a double stream, since the beginning of the year 2018.

 The main objective of starting this ‘community school’ is to provide the ‘girl-child’ with an opportunity to acquire ‘a quality education for a quality life’.
-The parents in this region are very poor and would easily fail to take their girls’ to school and instead marry them off for dowry to educate the boy-child, or for those who wanted to, never saw a need to take them to long distance school, due to transport costs, which are beyond the means of most of them folks.
+The parents in this region are very poor and would easily fail to take their girls’ to school and instead marry them off for dowry to educate the boy-child, or for those who wanted to, never saw a need to take them to long distance school, due to transport costs, which are beyond the means of most of them.
 So, they agreed to have a Girls’ Day school.
 However, when the school was set up, students came from all over the region and beyond.
 That called for more facilities, beyond the initial projection of just the 52 girls’ that initially enrolled, as the first batch of entrants.

-In pursuance to achieving this goal, adequate facilities need to be in place that would ensure more motivation and encouragement and comfort to the learners.
+Therefore, adequate facilities need to be in place that would ensure more motivation and encouragement and comfort to the learners.

 The school is situated in Taru desert, as the name suggests.
 This makes it very difficult or the lives of the residents in this region to move smoothly in life.
 Sometimes, many of them are very desperate when it comes to educating their children because they depend entirely on small farms and little frocks with so little output.
 Most of the seasons end up in crop failure due to short rains before the crops are ready for harvest.
 You can see how a parent really struggles and even begs to bring firewood for the child to stay in school.
 On the other end of the problem is the Human –wildlife conflict; since the area neighbours the Tsavo national park from where the wild animals roam freely day and night destroying the farms and crops in the process.
 The Girls’ were not spared the danger of wild animals; since elephants, snakes and a battery of other animals have been seen roaming through the school compound even at night, thus putting their lives in danger; but a well-wisher (Kenya-keys) assisted in putting up a fence, which has secured the girls, their properties and the entire school community from danger.